Jose Canseco’s Ex-Wife Speaks Out About Alex Rodriguez & Jennifer Lopez Cheating Rumors

 An insider revealed that Jennifer knows Alex and Jose have had bad blood in the past, and that she is choosing to ignore the rivalry between the two former baseball players.

-Instead she’s focused on her love for A-Rod, and thinking about what their life will be like as husband and wife with their blended family.
+Instead, she’s focused on her love for A-Rod and thinking about what their life will be like as husband and wife with their blended family.

-Meanwhile, it seems that there is no love lost between Jose and Jessica Canseco, but fans are likely more concerned with Jennfier Lopez and Alex Rodriguez at this time.
+Meanwhile, it seems that there is no love lost between Jose and Jessica Canseco, but fans are likely more concerned with Jennifer Lopez and Alex Rodriguez at this time.